-Here is what to expect in 2018 as per the latest Virtuoso Lux Report and other industry experts.
+Here is what to expect in travel in 2018.
 Plenty of food for thought for fellow hoteliers to turn trends into packages.

 Skip The Parents